 2. Being recommended by others who know the person well

-The Board of Directors will review and approve all nominations.
+The Board of Directors will review and approve all nominations and in most cases this will require an interview process with the candidate.
 If a candidate is accepted, he or she can then enter the development phase of ministry.

 Step Three: Development